emmogrin/PoP-PC-Installer/README.md

 ./install_pop_pc.sh
 ```

-2. Follow the prompts (input the details its asks for in the terminal):
+2. Follow the prompts (input the details it asks for in the terminal):

 PoP Name